 In order for BGSP to determine academic readiness for doctoral level study, applicants submit transcripts, 2 letters of recommendation, and a writing sample.
 For those applicants who meet the academic criteria, there will be three admissions interviews scheduled with the faculty.
 In addition, applicants who are interviewing are asked to write a spontaneous response to a psychoanalytic text.

 International applicants are also evaluated for English proficiency based on their TOEFL or IELTS scores (required) and their performance during the admissions interview and on their writing samples.
 Some international students require additional training in writing in a second language.
 Newly accepted students are sometimes advised that this training and support will be required in order to succeed in the program, and may choose to register for additional writing support throughout the course of their studies at BGSP.

 Graduates of the Clinical Mental Health Counseling program at BGSP who wish to continue in the doctoral program are required to apply to that program separately.
-At that time, their readiness to progress into an advanced clinical or academic program is assessed on the basis of interviews and their previous work at BGSP and performance on the Qualifying Exam.
+At that time, their readiness to progress into an advanced clinical or academic program is assessed on the basis of interviews and their previous work at BGSP and performance on the Candidacy Entrance Exam.

 BGSP does not discriminate on the basis of age, race, sex, gender identity, ethnicity, national origin, religion, sexual orientation, disability or socioeconomic status in administration of its educational policies, admission policies, scholarship and loan programs, and other School-administered programs.